-Obtain a Data Universal Numbering System or DUNS number.
-The DUNS Number is assigned by Dun & Bradstreet, Inc. (D&B) to identify unique business entities and will need to be submitted through various requests.
-Getting a DUNS number is free.
+Obtain a Data Universal Numbering System or DUNS number, which is free.
+The DUNS number is assigned by Dun & Bradstreet, Inc. (D&B) to identify unique business entities and will need to be submitted with various requests.

-Identify and obtain a NAICS code.
-Make sure to keep a record of your North American Industrial Classification System (NAICS) code which will be used to communicate your industry and find opportunities through various resources.
+Identify your specific NAICS code.
+Make sure to keep a record of your North American Industrial Classification System (NAICS) code, which will be used to communicate your industry and find opportunities through various resources.

 Verify Your Small Business Status